FnXML/fnxml/README.md

 ```

 In this format elements of the XML become a stream of XML parts, which
 could be operated on and transformed through a stream.
+It is still
+possible to keep track of parent child relationships using a stack.

 Once in this format existing tools can be used to operate on the
 stream, such as filter elements, convert it back to XML, format the